ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 A) The danger of sea travel

-B) The coming of the Trojans
+B) A natural disaster

 C) Her own and Agamemnon's murder

-D) A natural disaster
+D) The coming of the Trojans

 ---

-C
+Her own and Agamemnon's murder

 ///